ewen-lbh/publishr/README.md

 `python3 run.py --config <config filename>`

 (You can also use the short flag `-c`)

+Note that the default file extension is `.json`, you can ommit it by not specifying any file extension. (disable this behavior by using the `--no-auto-json` flag)
 ## Using APIs
 Work in progress section.